powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 - [ ] Create a new Supabase project (or use an existing project if you prefer) and follow the below steps.

-- [ ] For ease of use of the Flutter demo app, you can **disable email confirmation** in your Supabase Auth settings.
+- [ ] For ease of use of this Flutter app, you can **disable email confirmation** in your Supabase Auth settings.
 In your Supabase project, go to _"Authentication"_ --> _"Providers"_ -> _"Email"_ and then disable _"Confirm email"_.
-If you keep email confirmation enabled, the Supabase user confirmation email will reference the default Supabase Site URL ofhttp://localhost:3000 — you can ignore this.
+If you keep email confirmation enabled, the Supabase user confirmation email will reference the default Supabase Site URL of http://localhost:3000 — you can ignore this.

-### Creating Database Tables
+### Create the Database Schema
 After creating the Supabase project, we still need to create the tables in the database.
 For this application we need the following tables:

 * `activity`